FBakkensen/bctddflow/.aiwork/tdd-workflow-plan.md

 - Review `TDD-Workflow.md` for completeness and accuracy
 - Verify all scripts are documented with examples
 - Check troubleshooting section covers common issues
+- Verify the documentation includes information about error handling
+- Confirm the documentation explains the use of structured Docker output formats
+- Check that the documentation describes the specific pattern for Business Central container operations
+- Verify the documentation includes information about the strongly-typed objects returned by each script

 **Dependencies:**
 - Task 4.4 (Create Common Functions Script)